Finnhub-Stock-API/finnhub-kotlin/docs/DefaultApi.md

 Revenue Breakdown

-Get revenue breakdown by product.
-This dataset is only available for US companies which disclose their revenue breakdown in the annual or quarterly reports.
+&lt;p&gt;Get revenue breakdown as-reporetd by product and geography.
+Users on personal plans can access data for US companies which disclose their revenue breakdown in the annual or quarterly reports.&lt;/p&gt;&lt;p&gt;Global standardized revenue breakdown/segments data is available for Enterprise users. &lt;a href&#x3D;\&quot;mailto:support@finnhub.io\&quot;&gt;Contact us&lt;/a&gt; to inquire about the access for Global standardized data.&lt;/p&gt;

 ### Example
 ```kotlin